CagriCatik/Python/15_File-Management/09_Pickling/README.md

-## Tutorial: Pickling in Python - Serialization and Deserialization
+## Pickling in Python - Serialization and Deserialization

 In this tutorial, we'll explore the concept of pickling in Python, which involves serializing and deserializing objects.
 Pickling allows you to convert a Python object into a byte stream, which can then be saved to a file.
 Later, you can deserialize this byte stream back into a Python object.
 This process is particularly useful for preserving the state of complex objects or data structures.
 However, it's essential to use pickling cautiously, as it can pose security risks if done improperly.
 Pickling is the process of converting a Python object into a byte stream, which can then be stored or transmitted.
 This allows you to save the state of an object and recreate it later.
 Pickling is commonly used for saving complex data structures, such as class instances or nested dictionaries, which cannot be easily represented as text.